openhab/openhabian/docs/openhabian.md

   <div class="col s12 m5 offset-m2"><img src="images/openHABian-install-failed.png" alt="openHABian installation failed warning and instructions" title="openHABian installation failed warning and instructions"></div>
 </div>

-#### openHAB Dashboard
+#### openHAB UI
-After the installation of openHABian was successful, you should be able to access the openHAB dashboard:
+After the installation of openHABian was successful, you should be able to access the openHAB UI on [http://your-device-hostname:8080](http://your-device-hostname:8080) or [http://192.168.0.2:8080](http://192.168.0.2:8080) (replace name/IP with yours)

--   Raspberry Pi image setup: [http://openhab:8080](http://openhab:8080)
--   In any case: [http://your-device-hostname:8080](http://your-device-hostname:8080) or [http://192.168.0.2:8080](http://192.168.0.2:8080) (replace name/IP with yours)

 #### What's next?
-If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
+If you cannot access your system neither via openHAB UI nor via SSH after more than one hour, chances are high that your hardware setup is the problem.
 Consult the [debug guide](openhabian-DEBUG.md) and move on from there.

 <a id="switch-openhab-branch"></a>
 #### Can I switch from openHAB 2 stable to the testing or unstable branch?